laserpilot/font-ozempic/README.md

 - **CNC routing** - Single-pass text cutting
 - **Digital fabrication** - Any tool that needs vector paths, not filled text

+## Why make this?
+I was using the wonderful Hershey Text (and Hershey advanced ) plugin within Inkscape a lot, but I always ran into issues where I would try to place text and then either the alignment would be off or the spacing would be wrong.
+I wanted to try and make a tool that would allow me to import an SVG and make adjustments live.
+It also calculates the original bounding box and tries to force the hershey text into the same area as the original text.

+It is not perfect, but it does work and tries to solve the adjustment universally.
+Universal adjustment doesn't always work, but it tends to get close enough.

 ## 🌟 Key Features

 - **14 Single-Line Fonts** - Choose from EMS, Hershey, and Relief font families